Whyalla Steelworks: Red dust controversy

 Dust emissions from the Whyalla steelworks have been considered as a potential cause of elevated lung cancer incidence among residents of Whyalla.
-Between 1999 and 2004, 95 cases of lung cancer were recorded - 32 more than the Government of South Australia's Department of Health anticipated based on studies of other regions in the state.
-Concerns regarding emissions and their health impacts came to a head between 2005 and 2007, largely due to the efforts of Ted Kittel and the community-lead Whyalla Red Dust Action Group.
-Residents of East Whyalla and students of the Whyalla Town Primary School are believed to be worst impacted by the dust emissions due to their proximity to the source.
+Between 1999 and 2004, 95 cases of lung cancer were recorded – 32 more than the Government of South Australia's Department of Health anticipated based on studies of other regions in the state.
+Concerns regarding emissions and their health impacts came to a head between 2005 and 2007, largely due to the efforts of the community-led Whyalla Red Dust Action Group (WRDAG).
+Residents of East Whyalla and students of the Whyalla Town Primary School were believed to be worst impacted due to their proximity to the source.
+Australian Greens candidate and environmental lawyer Mark Parnell represented the WRDAG.
 The public controversy was predicated by a legal case heard in the Environment, Resources and Development Court in 2005, EPA v.
 OneSteel.
 The case evaporated after OneSteel successfully renegotiated the terms of their governing Indenture Act, with the support of the Government of South Australia.

-OneSteel's response

-OneSteel responded by incorporating new processes into the design of Project Magnet.
+OneSteel responded by incorporating new processes into the design of "Project Magnet".
 By proposing to transport ore from the Iron Duke mine in a slurry pipeline, the company hoped to reduce opportunities for the emission of excessive red dust.
-The project was supported by acting Premier Kevin Foley who espoused the project's economic merits.
+The project was supported by acting Premier Kevin Foley.
 The project represented a $395 million investment in the development of Whyalla's economy with coincidental environmental benefits.
-The plan was to be implemented by 2008.
-The company also engages in the assessment and remediation of buildings in the town of Whyalla, with results and other emissions statistics published in The Whyalla News.

-Political response

-Greens MLC Mark Parnell openly criticised the government for initially relaxing the EPA licensing conditions on dust emissions by modifying the company's Indenture Act after significant breaches were recorded in 2005.

-The Australian Democrats' leader Sandra Kanck was critical of the removal of the Minister for the Environment from the role of overseeing emissions licensing for OneSteel.
-The party was concerned that the sole ministerial responsibility for the company's emissions was now left in the hands of the Minister for Mineral Resources.

-At the time, Premier Mike Rann was critical of the EPA, describing it as a 'toothless tiger... because it didn't have the backing of government, it didn't have independence'.

-As public and political pressure persisted, the Government eventually modified the licensing conditions for the facility's allowable airborne pollution emissions.
-This included reducing the number of days per year that excessive dust was permitted.
-In 2006, 29 days of 'excessive dust' were recorded.
-The changed conditions would limit breaches to 10 days in 2008, and ultimately 5 days in 2011.
-Additional breaches could incur a fine of up to $120,000.
-The company was required to report monthly to the Government of South Australia with emissions reports and details of any remedial actions taken.
+The Australian Democrats' leader Sandra Kanck was critical of the removal of the Minister for the Environment from the role of overseeing emissions licensing for OneSteel, concerned that the sole ministerial responsibility for the company's emissions was now left in the hands of the Minister for Mineral Resources.
+The government eventually modified the licensing conditions for the facility's allowable airborne pollution emissions, which included reducing the number of days per year that excessive dust was permitted.
+Breaches could incur a fine of up to $120,000.
+The company was required to report monthly to the SA Government with emissions reports and details of any remedial actions taken.